 Gordon Barlow recognized Rachel Ramsbottom and Margie Barlow with silver crosses made by Mark Thomas of Dayton, VA. for their 20 years of service to the CLA and for their role in founding the CLA.

 In 2017, the CLA celebrated its 20th anniversary at the annual show in Lexington, KY.
-An evening event provide a social hour with wonderful food with an open bar.
-Our guest of honor was Earl Lanning, a chaerter member and the father of the contemporary longrifle revival in the last half of the 20th century.
-Earl donated a wonderful presentation longrifle that was made by Hacker Martin of Jonesville, TN for a 20th anniversary raffle.
+An evening event provides a social hour with wonderful food with an open bar.
+Our guest of honor was Earl Lanning, a charter member and the father of the contemporary longrifle revival in the last half of the 20th century.
+Earl donated a wonderful presentation longrifle that was made by Hacker Martin of Jonesville, TN for a 20th-anniversary raffle.
 Paul Gosnell of Eagleville, PA was the winner of the Hacker Martin longrifle.

 The CLA continues to grow and is already preparing for our 25th anniversary in 2021.